HerrMotz/bachelor-thesis/publication/main.typ

 #definition[An *RDF graph* is a set of RDF triples.
 An RDF triple is said to be asserted in an RDF graph if it is an element of the RDF graph @W3C_RDF_1.2_Proposal.] <def:rdf_graph>

 == Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominent instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
-Wikibase has its own internal structure and conventions for naming and modeling entities and concepts.
+Wikibase has its own internal structure and conventions for naming and modelling entities and concepts.
 These internals are in turn mapped to an expression in RDF syntax @wikibase_rdf_mapping_article.
 This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_ and most notably _the use of the SPARQL query language for information retrieval_.
 This specific data model of Wikibase is particularly noteworthy due to its widespread use and substantial influence on other initiatives, driven by its sheer scale.
 For example, DBpedia will make use of Wikidata resources @Lehmann2015DBpediaA.

 In Wikibase, a *thing* is referred to as an *item* and assigned a unique *Q-Number* within a Wikibase instance.
 Any *predicate* is called *property* and assigned a unique *P-Number*.
 A statement in Wikibase puts an item in relation to another item using a property.